-Adams, a former undrafted free agent, compiled nine passes defended and 38 tackles in 2018, giving him his third-straight season with at least 30 tackles.
-On the flip side, he ultimately ranked 78th in Pro Football Focus‘ safety rankings, and he earned his worst score in three years.
+It’s a bit of a surprising development for the 26-year-old, who led the Buccaneers with four interceptions last season.
+The former undrafted free agent also compiled nine passes defended and 38 tackles, his third-straight season with at least 30 tackles.
+On the flip side, he ultimately ranked 78th in Pro Football Focus‘ safety rankings, and he earned his worst score in three years

 Photo courtesy of USA Today Sports Images.